Effective Treatments For Child Traumatic Stress

 Dialectical Behavior Therapy (DBT)

 Dialectical Behavior Therapy (DBT) is a cognitive-behavioral treatment approach with two key components: a behavioral, problem-solving focus blended with acceptance-based strategies, and an emphasis on dialectical processes.
 “Dialectical” refers to the issues involved in treating patients with multiple disorders and to the type of thought processes and behavioral styles used in the treatment strategies.
 DBT has five components: (1) skills training; (2) individual behavioral treatment plans; (3) access to a therapist outside a clinical setting, homework, and inclusion of family in treatment; (4) structuring of the environment (programmatic emphasis on reinforcement of adaptive behaviors); and (5) therapist team consultation group.
 DBT emphasizes balancing behavioral change, problem-solving, and emotional regulation with validation, mindfulness, and acceptance of patients.
 Therapists follow a detailed procedural manual.
-For more information about this intervention, click here to go to the National Registry of Evidenced-Based Programs website.

 Eye Movement and Desensitization and Reprocessing (EMDR)